Hungarian Defence Forces

 Military service is voluntary, though conscription may occur in wartime.
-In a significant move for modernization, Hungary decided in 2001 to buy 14 JAS 39 Gripen fighter aircraft for about 800 million EUR.
-Hungary bought two used Airbus A319 and two Falcon 7X transport aircraft.
+In a significant move for modernization, Hungary decided in 2001 to buy 14 JAS 39 Gripen fighter aircraft for about €800 million.
+It also bought two used Airbus A319 and two Falcon 7X transport aircraft.
 Three C-17 III Globemaster transport aircraft are operating from Pápa Air Base under Hungarian nationality mark but are maintained by the NATO Heavy Airlift Wing (HAW).
 An intensive modernization program started in 2016 under the name "Zrínyi 2026".
 New helicopters, tanks, IFVs and artillery equipment were purchased beside others.
 Hungarian National Cyber Security Center was re-organized in 2016.

-In 2016, the Hungarian military has about 700 troops stationed in foreign countries as part of international peacekeeping forces, including 100 HDF troops in the NATO-led ISAF force in Afghanistan, 210 Hungarian soldiers in Kosovo under command of KFOR, and 160 troops in Bosnia and Herzegovina.
+As of 2016, the Hungarian military has about 700 troops stationed in foreign countries as part of international peacekeeping forces, including 100 HDF troops in the NATO-led ISAF force in Afghanistan, 210 Hungarian soldiers in Kosovo under command of KFOR, and 160 troops in Bosnia and Herzegovina.
 Hungary sent a 300-strong logistics unit to Iraq in order to help the US occupation with armed transport convoys, though public opinion opposed the country's participation in the war.
 One soldier was killed in action by a roadside bomb in Iraq.

 During the Hungarian Revolution of 1848, the HDF drove Habsburg forces from the country in the Spring Campaign of 1849, but was defeated by an Austro-Russian offensive in the summer.
 The Royal Hungarian Honvéd was established in 1868.
-During World War I out of the eight million men mobilized by Austria-Hungary, over one million died.
+During World War I, out of the eight million men mobilized by Austria-Hungary, over one million died.
 Conscription was introduced on a national basis in 1939.
 The peacetime strength of the Royal Hungarian Army grew to 80,000 men organized into seven corps commands.
 During World War II the Hungarian Second Army was destroyed on the banks of the Don River in December 1942 in the Battle of Stalingrad.
 During the Socialist and the Warsaw Pact era (1947–1989), the entire 200,000 strong Southern Group of Forces was garrisoned in Hungary, complete with artillery, tank regiments, air force and missile troops with nuclear weapons.

 Structure

 Flag and emblem

 The central element of the emblem of the Hungarian Defence Forces is the Turul bird with extended wings holding the sword of King Saint Stephen in its claws.
 The element is surrounded by a turkey oak branch on the right and an olive branch on the left.
 At the meeting point of the branches is the "Hungarian Defense Shield" in the national color.
-The inscription "A HAZÁÉERT" can be read at the top as "for the homeland", and "MAGYAR HONVÉDSÉG" can be read in a semicircle at the bottom as "Hungarian Defence Forces".
+The inscription "A HAZÁÉRT" can be read at the top as "for the homeland", and "MAGYAR HONVÉDSÉG" can be read in a semicircle at the bottom as "Hungarian Defence Forces".
 The flag of the Hungarian Defence Forces is white, and the emblem is placed in the middle of the flag.